section-engineering-education/engineering-education/content/articles/create-a-headless-cms-website-using-wordpress-nextjs-and-graphql/index.md

 published: true
 url: /create-a-headless-cms-website-using-wordpress-nextjs-and-graphql/
 title: How to Create a Headless CMS Website using WordPress, Next.js, and GraphQL Queries (WPGraphQL)
 description: In this guide we will learn how we can use Next.js to run WordPress as a headless CMS.
+Next.js uses generators that render a static spage.
 author: catherine-macharia
 date: 2021-09-20T00:00:00-14:00
 topics: [Languages]